 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-Shopping for Rhode Island car insurance isn’t just another task — it’s a personal decision.
+Shopping for Rhode Island car insurance isn’t just an item on your financial checklist — it’s a personal decision.
 Each driver juggles different priorities, from cost and auto coverage to customer service.
 To help you find your perfect match, we analyzed 50 companies to identify the best car insurance in Rhode Island.

 Best car insurance companies in Rhode Island